Spatial computing: History

-Spatial computing as a field could be considered to have begun as early as 1969 with the work of Myron Krueger, who developed a number of AR related computing systems, most notably in 1970 the graphical environment Videoplace.
-A precursor of this system took digital images and overlaid them with peoples' live bodies.
-Videoplace took in a user's image and projected it onto a screen, where the users could utilize their projection to "touch" and interact with digital objects and "critters", demonstrating a number of the capabilities modern AR systems exhibit in a more primitive form.
-Videoplace allowed for the user's projection to be scaled in size, moved in position, and manipulated through rotation depending on the user's position and actions.

-The term apparently originated in the field of GIS around 1985 or earlier to describe computations on large-scale geospatial information.
+The term "spatial computing" apparently originated in the field of GIS around 1985 or earlier to describe computations on large-scale geospatial information.
 Early examples of spatial computing in GIS include ArcInfo and its iterations, initially released in 1981, a part of ArcGIS along with ArcEditor, which together provide mapping, analysis, editing, and geoprocessing for geodatabases.
 This is somewhat related to the modern use, but on the scale of continents, cities, and neighborhoods.
 Modern spatial computing is more centered on the human scale of interaction, around the size of a living room or smaller.
 But it is not limited to that scale in the aggregate.

 In the early 1990s, as field of virtual reality was beginning to be commercialized beyond academic and military labs, a startup called Worldesign in Seattle used the term Spatial Computing to describe the interaction between individual people and 3D spaces, operating more at the human end of the scale than previous GIS examples may have contemplated.
 The company built a CAVE-like environment it called the Virtual Environment Theater, whose 3D experience was of a virtual flyover of the Giza Plateau, circa 3000 BC.
 Robert Jacobson, CEO of Worldesign, attributes the origins of the term to experiments at the Human Interface Technology Lab, at the University of Washington, under the direction of Thomas A. Furness III.
 Jacobson was a co-founder of that lab before spinning off this early VR startup.

 In 1997, an academic publication by T. Caelli, Peng Lam, and H. Bunke called "Spatial Computing: Issues in Vision, Multimedia and Visualization Technologies" introduced the term more broadly for academic audiences, focusing on a variety of topics such as image processing, dead reckoning navigation, object recognition, and visualizing spatial data.

 The specific term "spatial computing" was later referenced again in 2003 by Simon Greenwold, as "human interaction with a machine in which the machine retains and manipulates referents to real objects and spaces".
 MIT Media Lab alumnus John Underkoffler gave a TED talk in 2010 giving a live demo of the multi-screen, multi-user spatial computing systems being developed by Oblong Industries, which sought to bring to life the futuristic interfaces conceptualized by Underkoffler in the films Minority Report and Iron Man.